 EDGE DEVICE ARCHITECTURE

 Edge Computing is much more than some simple data pre-processing, which takes advantage of only a small portion of the computing that is possible on the edge.
-An edge database is a prerequisite for meaningful Edge Computing.
-With an edge database, data can be stored and processed on the devices directly (the so called edge).
+An Edge Database is a prerequisite for meaningful Edge Computing.
+With an Edge Database, data can be stored and processed on the devices directly (the so-called edge).
 Only useful data is sent to the server and saved there, reducing the networking traffic and computing power used in data centers tremendously, while also making use of the computing resources of devices which are already in use.
 This greatly reduces bandwidth and energy required by data centers.
-On top, edge computing also provides the flexibility to operate independent from an Internet connection, enables fast real time response rates, and cuts cloud costs.
+On top, Edge Computing also provides the flexibility to operate independently from an Internet connection, enables fast real time response rates, and cuts cloud costs.

 Why is Edge Computing sustainable?